ynloultratech/graphql-bundle/doc/content/05_Security/05_Access_Control.md

 {
 ````

-> IMPORTANT!: access control does not hide object, fields or operations, only restrict the access.
+>>> Access control does not hide object, fields or operations, only restrict the access.
 The GraphQL schema still displaying all these definitions.
 In order to hide definitions based on user roles must use [endpoints](../07_Advanced/03_Endpoints.md).